szaghi/ZOO/README.md

 ##### Note on updates

-The ZOO provides always a *recent master* branch version of each library: ZOO is itself updated quite often.
-Anyhow, local ZOOs can be updated by the end-user by means of the provided `zoo_update.sh` script, see install section for more details.
+The ZOO provides always a *recent master branch version* of each library: ZOO is itself updated quite often.
+Anyhow, local ZOO clones can be updated by the end-user by means of the provided `zoo_update.sh` script, see install section for more details.

 Go to [Top](#top)